arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 ## Architecture

-The core of MathLive is a rendering engine that generated HTML (and SVG) markup.
+The core of MathLive is a rendering engine that generates HTML (and SVG) markup.
 This engine uses the TeX layout algorithms because of their quality.
 Given the same input, MathLive will render pixel for pixel what TeX would have rendered.